 - Writing: The Complete Writer: Writing with Skill, Level 1.

-- History/Geography: Story of the World, Volume 3 and 4, along with Tests Workbook.
+- History/Geography: Story of the World, Volume 3 along with Tests Workbook.
 (I know that he is ready for the History of the World volumes, Susan Wise Bauer’s series for high schoolers and adults, but I’m weird about finishing things before starting something new!)

 - Foreign Language: Spanish – continuing progress with Rosetta Stone.
 Caleb is also interested in German and is studying that a little on his own.

-- Math: KhanAcademy.org
+- Math: Undecided

 - Literature: I’m so excited that Caleb is starting high school this year!
 I’m having him begin The Well-Educated Mind and he’ll start a reading journal now.
 He’s already read some of the classics but now it’s time for the heavier stuff.
 (I’m reading this book and will be journeying on the same path with him, I’m a little scared!)

 Things that are the same as last year: We’ll still be doing daily Bible reading together in the mornings, a habit we’ll keep up in the summer too.
 Daily fiction read alouds are also a priority.
+First on the list this year: Farmer Boy by Laura Ingalls Wilder.

 A few changes from last year: I’m no longer expecting anyone but Caleb to do foreign language studies.
 (Ilana and Sadie will probably continue with Spanish part time, as they seem to enjoy it a couple of times a week.)